MatteoVincenti/LogService/README.md

     })
 </script>
 ```
-Ypu can also register global event listener.
+You can also register global event listener.

 ```html
 <script>